-If you're unable to complete the form online, you can contact our Customer Service Centre on 0300 500 80 80 who will complete a mediated form for you.
+If you are unable to complete the form online, you can contact our Customer Service Centre on 0300 500 80 80 who will complete a mediated form for you.

-Parents/carers should complete section 1 of the TA1 form.
 It must be stressed that applications for travel assistance made on behalf of secondary age pupils must be accompanied by a current photograph, as this is necessary for the travel pass.